-To check the status of your application, use your username and password to login to our career homepage at: www.careers.luc.edu.
-On the left navigation bar select "Application Status."
-This screen will show you all the positions you have self-nominated for, along with the current status of each position.
-If the status says "in-progress" this means your application is currently under review and you will be contacted directly by the hiring manager or human resources if you are selected for an interview.
+To check the status of your application, use your username and password to log in to our career homepage at www.careers.luc.edu.
+Select "Application Status" from the left navigation bar.
+This screen will show all the positions for which you have self-nominated, along with the current status of each position.
+If the status says "in-progress," this means your application is currently under review.
+You will be contacted directly by the hiring manager or Human Resources if you are selected for an interview.

-When you apply for a position, Human Resources, will evaluate your application.
-Your qualifications in relation to the respective job, along with those of all other applicants, will be compared against the skill/qualification needed for the position.
+When you apply for a position, Human Resources will evaluate your application; your qualifications, along with those of all other applicants, will be compared against the skill-/qualification-level required by the position.

 Yes.
-Use your username and password to login to www.careers.luc.edu "Application Status" from the left navigation bar.
-This screen will allow you to view the job descriptions for each position you have applied to.
+Use your username and password to log in to www.careers.luc.edu.
+Select "Application Status" from the left navigation bar.
+This screen will allow you to view the job descriptions for each position to which you have applied.

-Your references will be contacted later on in the search process, typically after you have been interviewed by telephone or in person.
+Your references will be contacted later on in the search process, typically after you have been interviewed.

-Due to the high volume of applicants, the search process varies for each opening, but feel free to login to our career homepage to check the status of your application anytime.
+Due to the high volume of applicants, the search process varies for each opening.
+However, feel free to log in to our career homepage to check the status of your application anytime.

-Unfortunately, due to the high volume of applicants we receive, it is not possible to respond to individual inquiries about the status of a resume or a search.
-You will be contacted directly by the hiring manager or human resources if you are selected for an interview.
-You are always welcome to check the status of your application, by logging into our career homepage at: www.careers.luc.edu.
+Unfortunately, due to the high volume of applications we receive, it is not possible to respond to individual inquiries about the status of a resume or a search.
+You will be contacted directly by the hiring manager or Human Resources if you are selected for an interview.
+You are always welcome to check the status of your application by logging into our career homepage at www.careers.luc.edu.

 Yes.
-Either you will be contacted for an interview or receive an e-mail notification once the position you have applied for has been filled.
+You will either be contacted for an interview or receive an e-mail notification once the position for which you have applied has been filled.